FlavScents AInsights Entry: Ethyl Myristate (CAS: 124-06-1)

 9. Confidence & Data Quality Notes

-The data on ethyl myristate is well-established, with comprehensive documentation available from authoritative sources such as FEMA and EFSA.
-Industry practices are well-documented, although some sensory thresholds remain less defined.
-Regulatory information is clear, with harmonized approvals across major regions.
+The data on ethyl myristate is well-established, with comprehensive documentation available from authoritative sources.
+Industry practices are well-documented, though some sensory thresholds remain unspecified.
+Regulatory information is clear, with minor variations across regions.

 Citation hooks: FlavScents